“Thanks for the opportunity to present at PRIEC. The feedback I received was excellent, the best I have had yet at a conference.”

 We welcome contributions from various perspectives, disciplines, and methods–with the only requirement that the work focus on politics (i.e. political behavior, political institutions, political processes, or public policy).
 We tend to have three or four meetings each year, mostly hosted by a college or university in Southern California.
 Since May 2009, PRIEC meetings have been held in other parts of the country, including UC-Berkeley, UW-Seattle, Stanford, University of New Mexico, UC-Davis, and Texas A&M.

 June 23, 2017: University of New Mexico, hosted by Gabe Sanchez (see details on Next Meeting tab)

 August 3 & 4, 2017: UCLA: Specifically focusing on work using the Collaborative Multi-Racial Post-Election Survey (CMPS).
 Hosted by Matt Barreto and Lorrie Frasure-Yokley

 Click on the links above for more information on these meetings and other relevant announcements, as they become available.

-Finally, some kudos to some past hosts of PRIEC who have come up with some great poster designs, including Pitzer College, the University of New Mexico, Stanford University, and UC Berkeley.
+Finally, some kudos to some past hosts of PRIEC who have come up with some great poster designs, including Pitzer College, the University of New Mexico, Stanford University, and University of Oregon.